ND Upgrade

 Here’s something that’s hard for neurodivergent people to accept: Being good at your job isn’t enough.

 This isn’t fair.
-It isn’t right.
-But it’s real.
+It isn’t right, but it’s real.

 How others perceive your work matters as much as the work itself.
 Your reputation is built on what you actually do plus how you present it plus what people hear about you from others.